 We have entered into the Investment Advisory Agreement with GSV Asset Management.
 GSV Asset Management is controlled by Michael T. Moe, our Chief Executive Officer and Chair of our Board of Directors.
 Mr. Moe, through his ownership interest in GSV Asset Management, is entitled to a portion of any profits earned by GSV Asset Management in performing its services under the Investment Advisory Agreement.
 Messrs.
 Moe, Tanona and Flynn, as principals of GSV Asset Management, collectively manage the business and internal affairs of GSV Asset Management.
-Mr. Klein, or entities with which he is affiliated, may receives fees from GSV Asset Management in connection with any offering of our securities and, from time to time, for consulting or non-investment advisory services pursuant to a consulting agreement with GSV Asset Management.
+Mr. Klein, or entities with which he is affiliated, receives fees from GSV Asset Management equal to a percentage of each of the base management fee and the incentive fee paid by us to GSV Asset Management pursuant to a consulting agreement with GSV Asset Management.
 In addition, GSV Capital Service Company provides us with office facilities and administrative services pursuant to the Administration Agreement.
 GSV Asset Management controls GSV Capital Service Company.
 While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company, our administrator will only charge us for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to GSV Capital Service Company.

-GSV Asset Management earned \$5,324,186 in base management fees for the nine months ended September 30, 2016.
-For the nine months ended September 30, 2016, we reversed previously accrued incentive fees of \$7,805,089 payable to GSV Asset Management.
-As of September 30, 2016, we were owed \$77,021 from GSV Asset Management for reimbursement of expenses we paid that were the responsibility of GSV Asset Management.
-In addition, as of September 30, 2016, we owed GSV Asset Management \$895,932 for earned incentive fees and, to a lesser extent, for the reimbursement of other expenses.
+GSV Asset Management earned \$6,896,347 in base management fees for the fiscal year ended December 31, 2016.
+For the year ended December 31, 2016, we reversed accrued incentive fees of \$15,188,121.
+As of December 31, 2016, GSV Asset Management owed no receivables to us.
+In addition, as of December 31, 2016, we owed GSV Asset Management \$422,025 primarily for the reimbursement of overhead allocation expenses.

 We reimburse GSV Capital Service Company an allocable portion of overhead and other expenses in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our President, Chief Financial Officer, Chief Compliance Officer and other staff providing administrative services, which creates a conflict that our Board of Directors must monitor.
-During the nine months ended September 30, 2016, pursuant to our Administration Agreement, we reimbursed GSV Capital Service Company \$1,926,085 for overhead expenses, which includes the allocable portion of compensation expenses incurred by GSV Capital Service Company on our behalf for our finance, compliance, operations and administrative staff, as well as rent, the fees and expenses associated with performing compliance functions for GSV Asset Management, and its allocable portion of the compensation of any administrative support staff.
+During the fiscal year ended December 31, 2016, we incurred \$2,545,316 in costs under the Administration Agreement, which includes the allocable portion of compensation expenses incurred by GSV Capital Service Company on our behalf for our finance, compliance, operations and administrative staff, as well as rent, the fees and expenses associated with performing compliance functions for GSV Asset Management, and its allocable portion of the compensation of any administrative support staff.
 We estimate that we will incur approximately \$2.8 million in aggregate expenses under our Administration Agreement during the twelve months of operations following the date of this prospectus.